aiven/aiven-docs/docs/products/kafka/concepts/acl.md

 ## Aiven ACL capabilities

-Aiven ACLs provide a simpler way to manage access to Apache Kafka topics and Schema Registry resources.
-It is ideal for use cases requiring basic permissions and wildcard support.
+Aiven ACLs provide basic permissions and wildcard support, making them suitable for simpler access control scenarios.

-- **Permissions**: Allow `read`, `write`, `readwrite`, or `admin` permissions to be assigned to specific users or groups at the topic level.
+- **Permissions**: Assign `read`, `write`, `readwrite`, or `admin` permissions to specific users or multiple users using wildcards at the topic level.
-- **Wildcard support**: Simplifies access control by allowing patterns for usernames and resource names, such as `logs-*` for topics or `user?` for usernames.
+- **Wildcard support**: Enable patterns for usernames and resource names, such as `logs-*` for topics or `user?` for usernames.
-- **User-specific or group-level permissions**: Provides precise access control by applying permissions to specific users or groups.
-For instance, `username: analyst*` applies to all usernames starting with "analyst."
+- **User-specific**: Apply permissions directly to individual users or to multiple users by matching patterns.
+For example, `username: analyst*` applies to all usernames starting with `analyst`.

 :::note
 By default, a user named `avnadmin` is created with `admin` permissions for all